jmjmalik22/Hate-Speech-Detection/README.md

 ## Dataset

-Foloowing dataset were used by us to perform the experiments.
+Folowing dataset were used by us to perform the experiments.
 These dataset were also modified by us to use the same models to perform the cross dimaib experiments.

-## Citation
 ```bibtex
 Dataset 1 : @inproceedings{hateoffensive,
   title = {Automated Hate Speech Detection and the Problem of Offensive Language},